brunt/arp-microsvc/README.md

 ## What it does
 * API sends ARP request to each IP address on local network and receives MAC addresses
-* API matches each MAC address against list in app state
+* API matches each MAC address against cached list in app state
 * API calls macvendors.com for each MAC that is found that is not in app state
-* Results from macvendors are added to app state
+* Results from macvendors are added to cache
 * Response is returned to requester

 GET /arp